 In photography’s early decades, photographs were expected to be idealized images.
 This is still the aim of most amateur photographers, for whom a beautiful photograph is a photograph of something beautiful, like a woman, a sunset.

-After all, this type of approach pays off when it comes to collect new likes on Instagram.
-A fake image that obeys to the current standard of beauty, approved by fake likes and that live only for a short moment.
+After all, this type of approach pays off when it comes to collecting new likes on Instagram.
+A fake image that obeys to the current standard of beauty, approved by fake likes, and that lives only for a short moment.
 What an irony!